oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     In this dashboard, you can explore each dashlet:

-    **Targets Evaluated: Provides a quick overview of how many databases, middleware, and other components have been assessed for compliance.Helps gauge the scope of compliance monitoring, shows the extent of compliance evaluation across the IT environment**
+    **Targets Evaluated: Provides a quick overview of how many databases, middleware, and other components have been assessed for compliance.
+Helps gauge the scope of compliance monitoring, shows the extent of compliance evaluation across the IT environment**

-    **Violation and Errors: Visual representation of compliance status, Segments the pie chart into compliant, warning, and non-compliant statuses.Highlights the proportion of violations and errors, Allows quick identification of areas needing attention.**
+    **Violation and Errors: Visual representation of compliance status, segments the pie chart into compliant, warning, and non-compliant statuses.
+Highlights the proportion of violations and errors, allows quick identification of areas needing attention.**

-    **Open Security Incidents numbers:Displays current open security incidents.
+    **Open Security Incidents numbers: Displays current open security incidents.
 Includes target affected, severity, and remediation status.
-Facilitates timely resolution, Helps prioritize and address security issues promptly**
+Facilitates timely resolution, helps prioritize and address security issues promptly**

-    **Compliance Standard score Distribution: Visual display of compliance scores, Shows the distribution of compliance scores across different targets or policies.Highlights overall compliance health.
+    **Compliance Standard score Distribution: Visual display of compliance scores, shows the distribution of compliance scores across different targets or policies.
+Highlights overall compliance health.
 Gives a snapshot of the compliance performance, indicating which areas are doing well and which need improvement.**

     **Compliance Violations by Target type: Breakdown of violations by target type.
 Categorizes violations based on the type of target (e.g., databases, hosts, WebLogic server and more).
-Helps identify problematic areas, Pinpoints specific types of systems that are more prone to compliance issues.**
+Helps identify problematic areas,  pinpoints specific types of systems that are more prone to compliance issues.**

     **Compliance Summary: Comprehensive overview systems compliance.
-Summarizes the compliance status of Compliance standards results, Key metrics and indicators like displays average compliance scores, violation counts, and remediation status for these high-value assets.
+Summarizes the compliance status of Compliance standards results, key metrics and indicators like displays average compliance scores, violation counts, and remediation status for these high-value assets.
 Facilitates targeted compliance efforts to ensure critical systems meet required compliance standards, enhancing overall IT governance.**

 7. In the **Compliance Summary** panel, select Standards tab